Tag Archives: Dave Gibbons

 (Special thanks to Richard Starkings, Steve White, Lee Sullivan, Lew Stringer and John Freeman for all their help in putting this post together.)

 There’s a blink-and-you’ll-miss-it announcement on the cover of the latest OiNK from 35 years ago, and a rather big announcement at that.
 The art is by Marc Riley and despite his strips being loved his style is rather simplistic for a cover image.
-As a fan it doesn’t matter to me, but would it have been too simple for any new readers the now-weekly OiNK was trying to attract?
+As a fan it didn’t matter to me, but would it have been too simple for any new readers the now-weekly OiNK was trying to attract?
 The little box on the right may have had more of the desired effect but I’m not sure if anyone would’ve noticed it on the shelves.

 Last week their page was taken up with the results of a lyrics writing competition and now we’re still sans strip but what we’ve got instead is just as enjoyable.
 This was thanks to pig pal Jane Streathfield’s incredible work for the LP Sleeve Design Competition.
 A very worthy winner I’m sure you’ll agree!
 The runners-up aren’t to be sniffed at either.
 These entries, along with the promotion of Watchmen’s artist on the cover show how OiNK’s actual audience was shifting somewhat from its original 8-13-year-olds target audience, something Uncle Pigg would confirm in a later issue.

 Page five of each weekly so far has been a quick one-off gag strip by co-editor Tony Husband.
 They take up the full page yet are only a few panels in length, almost like a giant version of a mini-strip.
 A Grave Joke is my favourite of the series and the perfect example of Tony’s sense of humour and his easily identifiable art.
 It may seem simplistic at first glance but Tony’s style was always so full of character and wit, up alongside the likes of Ian Jackson and J.T.
-Dogg is synonymous with OiNK.
+Dogg as synonymous with OiNK.

 Speaking of Tony, pig pals weren’t the only ones to appreciate his talent as the Cartoonists’ Club of Great Britain can attest.
 In 1987 Tony won their prestigious ‘Cartoonist of the Year’ award.
 He would also go on to win the Pont Award for “depicting the British way of life” according to his website.
-In the case of the 1987 Awards for Cartooning Excellence Tony wasn’t alone from the page of OiNK.
+In the case of the 1987 Awards for Cartooning Excellence Tony wasn’t alone from the pages of OiNK.

 We all know how modest Uncle Pigg was, he would never boast about his fine publication.
 No, not at all.
-Well, given his penchant for proving to the world he was editing the greatest comic that ever existed I think it’s just right that OiNK decided to blow its own trumpet, giving over half a page to the news of the awards.
+Well, given his penchant for proving to the world he was editing the greatest comic that ever existed I think it’s just right that OiNK decided to blow its own trumpet, giving half a page to the news of the awards.
 Sitting proudly alongside Tony were Clive Collins (Maggie Pie) and Pete Dredge (Master T), all of whom received this (cow)pat on the back.

 So now on to what has to be the main event.
 Was the news on the cover exciting to me at the time?
 No, but only because I’d no idea who Dave Gibbons was.
 I do now of course!
 At ten-years-old I’d only collected two comics.
 My first was OiNK and then I added Thomas the Tank Engine & Friends so you can forgive me for not being aware of Watchmen or any of Dave’s mountain of incredible work.
-Now though, I can see this for what it would’ve meant to the teen and older readers OiNK had been attracting (especially potential new readers) and it’s amazing to me that he contributed to OiNK!
+Now though, I can see this for what it would’ve meant to the teen and older readers OiNK had been attracting (especially potential new readers) and it’s amazing to me that he contributed to OiNK.

 “All credit to Lew’s brilliant writing talent for providing Dave with a killer script.”